 “In the longer run and for wide-reaching issues, more creative solutions tend to come from imaginative interdisciplinary collaboration.”

-As debate partners in high school, Doug and I disputed and rebutted the science behind numerous wide-reaching issues — including the all important, “man’s best friends, dog or goldfish“.
+As debate partners in high school, Doug and I disputed and rebutted the science behind numerous wide-reaching issues — including the all important, “man’s best friend: dog or goldfish” (we won, siding with the goldfish).
 These experiences in Ms. Frazier’s classroom laid the foundations of a friendship, as well as the logic and critical thinking (and humor) that would get us through high school and into college.
 Later, as graduate students at Florida State University, we were together again and debating the science of our field: instructional systems design.

 Guided by our major professor, Roger Kaufman, we were pushed to look beyond our field of research to explore our places in societal systems and how to make positive contributions that lead to a better future.
 No longer viewing wide-reaching issues from a single-discipline perspective, we were encouraged to read research from many disciplines and to search out diverse solutions to our challenges.
 Though Doug would end up on the West Coast after grad school, and me on the East at George Washington University in Washington DC, we remained friends and routinely shared the research we were reading.